 Andrew Lyonsberg focuses his practice on litigation in the Supreme Court and appellate courts across the country, as well as major motions at the trial-court level.
-He has briefed more than fifty appellate matters and dispositive motions, and has argued before the US Courts of Appeals for the Fifth and Sixth Circuits.
+He has briefed more than fifty appellate matters and dispositive motions, and has argued before the US Courts of Appeals for the Fifth, Sixth, and Seventh Circuits.
 Andrew also has extensive experience with agency litigation under the Administrative Procedure Act, including several recent victories setting aside federal agency action.

 Obtained a Supreme Court victory expanding judicial review over administrative decisions on Convention Against Torture claims.
 (Nasrallah v.
 Barr)